Skip to content

 Tip

 Sveltos stores information about fetched resources internally using a map data structure.
-You do not need to worry about the technical details.
+For more technical details, feel free to get in touch via Slack.

 To use any resource that Sveltos has found based on the defintion, simply use the syntax below in the YAML template: